ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 </table>
 </div>

 I would be happy with any of theses wheelsets.
 All of them have a ratchet freewheel 🙌, hooked rims 🙌, and external nipples 🙌.
 In my experience a ratchet freewheel is sturdier and has quicker engagement.
-Hooked rims allow to use non-tubless tyres.
+Hooked rims allow to use non-tubeless tyres.
 I don´t know how the idea was born that internal nipples are a good thing?
 Eventually a wheel requires trueing and who wants to rip off the rim tape for that reason?

 The Rovals cannot be used with tubeless tyres.
 I think that is not really a problem, but it´s interesting because for some time the move of manufacturers was towards tubeless and not away from it.
 I think both wheels are sturdy, probably the Alpinist CL even more so.
 The Alpinist has a nice low weight which brings it into the same class with the Shimano C36.